ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 After a retention policy is assigned to a mailbox or public folder, content can follow one of two paths:

 1. **If the item is modified or permanently deleted** by the user (either SHIFT+DELETE or deleted from Deleted Items) during the retention period, the item is moved (or copied, in the case of edit) to the Recoverable Items folder.
 There, a process runs periodically and identifies items whose retention period has expired, and these items are permanently deleted within 14 days of the end of the retention period.
 Note that 14 days is the default setting, but it can be configured up to 30 days.

+    > [!NOTE]
+    > We've recently changed how content is deleted from the Preservation Hold library.
+To help prevent inadvertent data loss, we no longer permanently delete content from the Preservation Hold library.
+Instead, we permanently delete content only from the Recycle Bin, so all content from the Preservation Hold library now goes through the second-stage Recycle Bin.

 2. **If the item is not modified or deleted** during the retention period, the same process runs periodically on all folders in the mailbox and identifies items whose retention period has expired, and these items are permanently deleted within 14 days of the end of the retention period.
 Note that 14 days is the default setting but it can be configured up to 30 days.